Planning begins early!

 -

-Summer program research, and organize a spreadsheet with application requirements, deadlines, essays, and other relevant information
+Summer program research, and organize a spreadsheet with applications. requirements, deadlines, essays, and other relevant information.

 -